determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

             such as "30s", "1h", or "1m30s".
 Valid time units are "s", "m", "h".
 The default value is ``5m``.

-      -  ``type: hpc``: Specifies running dynamic agents on HPC clusters. (*Required*)
+      -  ``type: hpc``: Specifies a custom resource pool that submits work to an underlying Slurm/PBS partition on an HPC cluster. (*Required*)

+         One resource pool is automatically created for each Slurm partition or PBS queue on an HPC cluster.
+This provider enables creation of additional resource pools with different submission options to those partitions/queues.

          -  ``partition``: The target HPC partition where jobs will be launched when using this resource pool.
-This would usually be used along with ``task_container_defaults`` to specify default job properties, making life easier for users.
+Add ``task_container_defaults`` to to provide a resource pool with additional default options.
+This can be used to create a resource pool with homogeneous resources when the underlying partition or queue does not.
 Consider the following:

          .. code::